hodea/hodea-doc/README.md

 # hodea-doc

-Documentation around the HODEA project
+This repository contains documentation around the HODEA project, in in particular the LaTeX files for the library user guide.